Parabolic Hitchin Maps and Their Generic Fibers

 We have a commutative diagram

-but beware that this is not Cartesian unless all the $m^j(x)$ are equal to $1$.
-We give a concrete description of generic fibers of $h_{P,\alpha}$ and we also obtain the parabolic BNR correspondence in this setting, which roughly speaking amounts to (see Theorem \ref{parabolic BNR}):
+but beware that this is not Cartesian unless all the $m^j(x)$ are equal to $1$, i.e., a full flag.
+We give a concrete description of generic fibers of $h_{P,\alpha}$ by obtaining the parabolic BNR correspondence in this setting, which, roughly speaking, amounts to (see Theorem \ref{parabolic BNR}):

 \begin{theorem}[Parabolic BNR Correspondence] There is a one to one correspondence between:

 and